grwilson/WALinuxAgent/DELPHIX.md

 #### Unit Tests for the Delphix Specific "OSUtil" Class

-In addition to the implementation `DelphixOSUtil` class, there's also logic with the specific intention of unit testing that class.
+In addition to the implementation of `DelphixOSUtil` class, there's also logic with the specific intention of unit testing that class.
 These test cases assume that they're running on a Delphix system, and can be found [here](tests/common/osutil/test_delphix.py).
 Additionally, they attempt